UA-ResearchComputing-HPC/hpc-documentation/docs/resources/updates/index.md

     * Some previously compiled software will not run on the new system, and will need to be recompiled.
     * HPC staff have recompiled public software modules when necessary.
     * The majority of software modules previously available will remain available, sometimes with version changes.
+    * The Open on Demand graphical interface is not yet available for the updated operating system

 !!! tip "When to contact HPC support"

     * Previously functioning software modules no longer work in your analysis workflow.
     * You are uncertain whether you need to recompile your own software, or need assistance with recompilation.

 ## Submitting jobs to the updated cluster